-In 1730 a group of Christ’s followers “joined together to be the church” which was to become The First Presbyterian Church of Babylon, Long Island.
+In 1730 a group of Christ’s followers “joined together to be the church” which was to become The First Presbyterian Church of Babylon.
 They built a place of worship on a piece of land just west of what today is Island Gastroenterology Consultants on South Country Road (now Montauk Highway) in West Islip.
 Surnames of early members of the church are the namesakes of streets, parks and historical sites: Conklin, Muncey, Weeks, Wickes, Howell, Sammis, and Higbie.

-The church has been a witness to Christ in the South Bay area of Long Island through the Civil War and all the major historical events of the 19th, 20th and now the 21st centuries.
+The church has been a witness to Christ in the South Bay area of Long Island through the Revolutionary and Civil Wars and all the major historical events of the 19th, 20th and now the 21st centuries.

 The enduring gospel of Jesus is now as relevant as ever!

 Today the church is focused on being a family that reaches beyond our walls.
 A vibrant church is about people in the middle of daily living.
 With a great gratitude to older generations, our church family is becoming younger and more impassioned to reach the world around us.
 40% of our membership has joined us in the last five years.
 We would love to have you visit us!